 When I first learned about Married Puts, I was quite upset that my broker or financial advisor had never spoken about them before.

 That's okay though.
-You can use options trading to make up for those losses!
+You can trade options yourself to make up for those losses!

 To understand this strategy you have to remember that a Put option gives its owner the right, but not the obligation, to sell a certain stock at a specified price on or before a specified date.

 Establishing a Married Put position is what the investment community would consider as hedging your investment.

 The best way to understand hedging (establishing a Married Put) is to think of it as insurance.